DigitSave/v1-contracts/README.md

 - [Visit Third web faucet to get Lisk testnet ETH](https://thirdweb.com/lisk-sepolia-testnet)

 ## Guide to mint our test tokens on lisk - [USDT,USDC,WBTC,WETH,LINK]
-- Visit any of the link below find the mint function
+- Visit any of the link below
+  - - Connect Your wallet
+  - - find the mint function
   - - Enter your wallet address as the (to)
   - - Enter the number (1000000000000000000000) to mint 1000 pieces of any token
 - [Mint USDT](https://sepolia-blockscout.lisk.com/address/0xb47Eda1D52C6c09dCa6F83Acd7E3eCA576f000dC?tab=write_contract)